Construction Safety: A Practical Guide

 5. Hand-arm Vibration Syndrome

 Hand-arm vibration syndrome (HAVS) is a permanent condition affecting the nerves and blood vessels of the hand.
 Construction workers are primarily at risk of developing HAVS due to the prolonged use of vibrating tools and equipment such as concrete breakers, hammer drills, and grinders.
-In the UK, the Vibration Regulations of 2005 require companies to conduct regular HAVS assessments.
-In 2018, a construction company was fined £500,000 ($691,900) and ordered to pay costs of £195,000 ($269,841) due to their poor compliance with the regulation.
+To avoid this, different territories have created regulations to reduce the chances of HAVS occurring.
+For example, in the UK, the Vibration Regulations of 2005 require companies to conduct regular HAVS assessments.

 6. Manual Handling

 Manual handling is the lifting, lowering, carrying, and moving of objects during work operations.
 Aside from hand-arm vibration, the characteristics of high-risk manual handling involve repetitive, sustained, high, or sudden force; repetitive movement; sustained or awkward posture; and whole-body vibration.
-Assessing the risks of manual handling is crucial to protect workers from musculoskeletal disorders such as HAVS, epicondylitis (affecting the elbow), and rotator cuff injuries (affecting the shoulder).
+Assessing the risks of manual handling is crucial to protect workers from musculoskeletal disorders such as HAVS, epicondylitis, and rotator cuff injuries.

 7. Collapsing Trenches